Jerry Lordan: Personal life

-Lordan's first marriage was in 1963 to Petrina Forsyth who (credited as Petrina Lordan) wrote The Shadows hit "A Place in the Sun" (1966) and also, with Hank Marvin, "Love, Truth and Emily Stone" for Cliff Richard on his album Tracks 'n Grooves (1970).
+Lordan's first marriage was in 1963 to Petrina Forsyth who (credited as Petrina Lordan) wrote the Shadows hit "A Place in the Sun" (1966) and also, with Hank Marvin, "Love, Truth and Emily Stone" for Cliff Richard on his album Tracks 'n Grooves (1970).
 His second marriage was to Claudine Albus/Hammerschmidt in 1980.

 Death

 Lordan died on 24 July 1995 in Shrewsbury Hospital, Shropshire, from acute renal failure, aged 61.
-A memorial service was held for him at St Martin-in-the-Fields on 25 October 1995, during which Bruce Welch of The Shadows participated.
+A memorial service was held for him at St Martin-in-the-Fields on 25 October 1995, which was attended by Bruce Welch of the Shadows.